-Appendix I of the DIAC Rules specifies the costs of the arbitration.
-The fees and expenses of the tribunal and DIAC's administrative fees vary depending on the total amount in dispute, which includes claims and counterclaims, and are divided into tranches based on the dispute amount.
+Appendix I of the DIAC Rules tackles the costs of the arbitration.
+The fees and expenses of the arbitrators and DIAC's administrative fees vary depending on the total amount in dispute.
+This includes the aggregate value of all claims, counterclaims and set-offs, based on which DIAC fixes the advance on costs of the arbitration, and which are divided into tranches based on the dispute amount.